oddbird/start-testing-preso/slides.rst

        """
        Return similarity score for two users.

-       Users represented as list of watched repos.
+       Users represented as iterable of watched repos.

        Score is Jaccard index (intersection / union).